Anger ManagementTechniques To Manage Your Emotion & Stress |

 > Anger Management for Child

-rejection due to being ignored or not allowed to play with the class mates or making them obey the instructions, like washing their hands, they do not wish to follow.
-The second component is the expression of anger which some children went by making faces, crying, sulking, talking, shouting and so on.
+Anger Management for ChildrenAnger management for the child is about helping the child to deal with their anger.
+Anger management in children poses a great challenge for the teachers and parents.
+Making headway in this issue involves understanding the components of the children’s anger, guiding them when they are angry and dealing with them effectively enough to channel their anger creatively and constructively.
+The first component of the children’s anger is the emotional state of anger, or the affective and arousal state.
+It occurs when the child feels that his or her goals are being blocked, or his or her needs are being thwarted.
+Anger-provoking situations in the classroom may involve conflict over possessions (e.g. books, toys and space); physical assault like hitting, punching or pushing; rejection due to being ignored or not being allowed to play with classmates; or instructions, like washing hands, that the child does not wish to follow.
+The second component is the expression of anger which some children resort to by making faces, crying, sulking, talking, shouting and so on.
 There may be another category of children who resort to violence against the provocateur.
 Some children try to escape or avoid the situation by seeking the assistance of their teachers or elders.
-The third component is to understand, interpret and evaluate the anger of the children.
-The understanding of the anger helps the teachers and parents to regulate the expression of the anger.
-Since the children are too young to understand, analyze and control their anger, they need guidance of their teachers and parents.
-The best course for the teachers and parents is to develop strategies to direct the anger energy into socially constructive ways such as:
+The third component is to understand, interpret and evaluate the anger of the child.
+Understanding the anger helps teachers and parents to regulate the expression of anger.
+Since the children are too young to understand, analyze and control their anger, they need guidance from their teachers and parents.
+The best course for the teachers and parents is to develop strategies to direct the energy from anger into socially constructive ways such as: